how to·5 min read

 Email request

-If you don’t have portal access (or can’t download entry summary PDFs), use GEODIS’s customs brokerage paths to request the records.
+If you don’t have portal access (or can’t download entry summary PDFs), use GEODIS’s customs brokerage contact form or the general GEODIS contact path to request the records.
 (GEODIS — Customs brokerage, GEODIS — Contact)

 What to request (copy/paste wording)